theriou/EQ-Discord-Bot/README.md

 "link":"`https://eqresource.com\/board\/index.php?topic=208567`"\
 }\
 You can use a default Link for Update section such as the EQ Forums News and Announcements `https://forums.daybreakgames.com/eq/index.php?forums/news-and-announcements.2/`

-\
-Raffle:
+Raffle:\
 Requires channel ID's to be in AllowedRaffleChannels.txt file for where the raffle is allowed to take place\
 Requires user ID's to be in AllowedRaffleAdmin.txt file these are the members allowed to issue the following commands:\
-raffles: Start Raffle - note this will also delete old entries\
+raffles: Start Raffle - note this will also delete old entries if a raffle is running\
 rafflee: End Raffle - this will end raffle entries and prepare for the Drawing\
-raffler #: Draw Raffle - will accept an int number, can be between 1 and 10, can be rolled unlimited times until a raffles command is done\
+raffler #: Draw Raffle - will accept an int number, can be between 1 and 10, can be rolled unlimited times until a raffles command is re-entered (to reset raffle) or bot is reloaded\
 \
 Note:\
-The Text Files will take a couple of seconds to load before outputting data as they build stuff out, after the initial block of load it should be normal until the Program is re-opend.\
+The Text Files will take a couple of seconds to load before outputting data as they build stuff out, after the initial block of load it should be normal until the Program is re-opened.\
 \
-If Beta Files aren't found it will attempt Test Files, if Test Files are also not found it will attempt Live Files, Live Files at minimum are required to Parse things.
+If Beta Files aren't found it will attempt Test Files, if Test Files are also not found it will attempt Live Files.